 The Chancellor’s Honors Program (CHP) is the University of Tennessee’s largest university-wide honors program.
-Founded in 1985, CHP membership is approximately 10% of undergraduate students.
+Founded in 1985, CHP membership is approximately 5 to 10% of undergraduate students.

 Admission to the program is highly selective and usually occurs when students matriculate from high school.
 The typical entering Chancellor’s Honors student has excelled in a rigorous high school curriculum and demonstrated exceptional leadership potential.
 Standardized test performance is also taken into consideration.